-- Provide Lower Extremity Amputation Prevention (LEAP) training to at least 25 health care providers in an effort to increase the number of routine diabetic foot examinations and decrease amputations as a result of diabetes. - Provide at least 280 diabetic foot screens through trained LEAP providers. - Provide continuing education to at least 250 healthcare providers to increase utilization of the American Diabetes Association's standards of care for persons with diabetes mellitus. - Provide mini-grants to 10 churches and community-based organizations that focus on diabetes prevention and management.
+- Provide Lower Extremity Amputation Prevention (LEAP) training to at least 10 health care providers in an effort to increase the number of routine diabetic foot examinations and decrease amputations as a result of diabetes. - Provide at least 354 diabetic foot screens through trained LEAP providers. - Provide continuing education to at least 300 healthcare providers to increase utilization of the American Diabetes Association's standards of care for persons with diabetes mellitus. - Provide mini-grants to 16 churches and community-based organizations that focus on diabetes prevention and management.

-- Train 325 paramedics, emergency medical technicians, and nurses in the acute treatment of stroke. - Provide mini-grants to four Community Health Centers that focus on control of cardiovascular disease risk factors. - Increase by one the number of hospitals certified as primary stroke centers to improve the stroke system of care within the state.
+- Train 235 paramedics, emergency medical technicians, and nurses in the acute treatment of stroke. - Increase by one the number of hospitals certified as primary stroke centers to improve the stroke system of care within the state.

-- Distribute 1,500 child safety car seats through county health departments and community partners. - Achieve a child safety restraint use rate of 86%. - Distribute and install at least 3,650 residential smoke detector alarms in communities with high incidences of fire-related injuries. - Provide fire safety education to at least 1,500 households. - Increase the number of partnerships with city, county, and volunteer fire departments to promote fire safety throughout Mississippi by five.
+- Distribute 5,000 child safety car seats through county health departments and community partners. - Achieve a child safety restraint use rate of 88%. - Distribute and install at least 3,700 residential smoke detector alarms in communities with high incidences of fire-related injuries. - Provide fire safety education to at least 1,500 households. - Increase the number of partnerships with city, county, and volunteer fire departments to promote fire safety throughout Mississippi by five.